All Products

 Linux (chrony)

-ECS instances created from Alibaba Cloud public images run chrony by default.
-Some older public images run ntpd by default.
-To check which process is running, use ps -C chronyd,ntpd -o comm=.
-If the output is ntpd, see Linux (ntpd) tab.
+Alibaba Cloud public images use chrony by default.
+Some older images use ntpd.
+Run ps -C chronyd,ntpd -o comm= to check which process is running.
+If the output is ntpd, the instance uses ntpd by default.
+See Linux (ntpd).

-Run the command below to check the clock offset.
-In the output, look for the System time field.
-Its value shows the current offset between your instance's system clock and the NTP time reference.
-In this example, 0.000027851 seconds fast of NTP time means the system clock is 0.000027851 seconds ahead of the NTP server time.
-If this offset exceed your application's tolerance, adjust your clock configuration.
+Run the following command and check the System time field.
+In this example, 0.000027851 seconds fast of NTP time means the system clock is 0.000027851 seconds ahead of NTP time.
+If the offset exceeds your application's tolerance, adjust your time configuration.

-To check the clock accuracy on multiple instances, use Cloud Assistant Batch Check.
+To check across multiple instances, use Cloud Assistant batch check.

 sudo chronyc tracking